andreathniah/bucketoftears/_pages/about.md

 This handle name was borne from my tears of frustration as I hit the wall over and over again with various challenges at Capture the Flag (CTF) competitions.

-> _"God, I hate this.
-I can't solve shit and I bet my tears can fill up buckets at this rate."_\
+> "God, I hate this.
+I can't solve shit and I bet my tears can fill up buckets at this rate."
-> _-- me as I grumble over my life choices at every CTF._

 This blog documents my journey towards improving my security skills.